pemoreau/advent-of-code/README.md

 I have lost a lot of time because I did not immediately understood the second part.
 I first came with a solution that builds the list of paths, but it was a bit slow.
 I then simplified the code to get a more efficient solution (~36ms for part 2 on my 2013 mac).

+## Day 13

+### Rust

+Used a list of tuples to avoid creating a 2d-array
+But the second part needed the construction of such a 2d-array